kgateway-dev/kgateway/docs/content/support/support-info.md

       - `RouteTable`
       - `Upstream`

-  - Use the following script to dump all the Gloo Edge related resources into a file.
+  - Use the following script to dump all Gloo Edge custom resources into a file.
 Attach the `gloo-edge-configuration.yaml` file to your support request.
     ```shell
     for n in $(kubectl get crds | grep solo.io | awk '{print $1}'); do kubectl get $n --all-namespaces -o yaml >> gloo-edge-configuration.yaml; echo "---" >> gloo-edge-configuration.yaml; done
     ```